Funded by the GI Cancer Institute

 This year, the Innovation Grant (totalling up to $200,000) welcomes applications targeting translational research or pilot studies.
 The AGITG will provide in-kind Clinical Trial Sponsorship if the successful concept is a pilot study.

 Please refer to the Innovation Grant Application Form for additional information regarding the Clinical Trial Sponsorship and Funding Terms.

 Professor Lorraine Chantrill, Chair of AGITG, says, “Raised by our members and community, the Innovation Grant provides AGITG members an opportunity to conduct small scale or pilot studies, which are critical to generate data to attract government grants to fund large scale trials.
 Without these initial feasibility studies, we can’t advance our knowledge about the best way to treat patients with GI cancer.”

 Innovation Grants are made possible through generous contributions from Community Fundraising and the GI Cancer Institute’s Gutsy Challenge program.

-In the last six years, our community fundraisers and members have raised more than $1.4 million dollars to fund the FORECAST-1, OXTOX, RENO and MONARCC clinical trials, and two substudies.
+Since 2015, our community fundraisers and members have raised more than $1.7 million to fund 15 grants for small-scale studies and support for eight research projects.